Key points

 The first step an employee should take is to ensure they are being paid the correct entitlements from their previous employer.
 The Fair Work Ombudsman sets out rights and obligations regarding notice periods, final pay provisions, and redundancy entitlements when employment ends.

-There are different rights according to the terms of an employee’s appointment; also when a position has been made redundant or when a business becomes bankrupt.
+There are different rights under the terms of an employee’s appointment, as well as when a position has been made redundant or a business becomes bankrupt.

 Services Australia also offers advice for the recently unemployed, including how to access government support payments according to eligibility.
 However, even when eligibility is established, Legal Aid Queensland says it is generally around eight weeks before Centrelink payments begin.